taivastiuku/mylittlefacewhen/README.rst

 MyLittleFaceWhen
 ================

-MyLittleFaceWhen is a simple booru-like image sharing web-application.
+MyLittleFaceWhen is a simple image sharing web-application.
 It contains a backend with rest api interface and a javascript frontend.
 Developed for fun and learning.

 Used to power http://mylittlefacewhen.com/